 For Akbar, Leila has deeper ties to the effects of living in India’s caste system, which has been part of Indian life for centuries and remains intact to this day.
 It is class, not gender, which fuels the dystopian nightmare of Leila.
 In the same interview with The Hindu, Akbar explained:

 “To my mind, in India we are constantly told who we are.
 It doesn’t really matter whether we feel this or that or any other.
 I suppose my experience growing up as a — relatively deracinated — religious minority in Delhi brought this home quite sharply.
 Much later I began to think what that meant for society.
 Why it was so important for us to ascribe these minute identities of caste and subcaste to each other.”

-How Much Do I Need to Know About the Indian Caste System & Politics of India?
+How much do I need to know About the Indian Caste System & politics?

 Viewers are not required to know about the caste system in India, a system of breaking up groups of people based on superficial things like class or income, or the political climate that has shaped the book and the TV series.
 However, understanding them would no doubt deepen and enrich the viewing experience and add weight to the drama unfolding onscreen.
 If you want to get caught up on contemporary Indian politics, definitely go watch Season 2, Episode 1 of Patriot Act With Hasan Minhaj on Netflix, which explains the most recent Indian election, or read Time’s primer on what was at stake in the election.

 Is Leila based on a true story?

 Leila is rooted in very real systems of government or social stratification, incorporating values and societal structures that feel like a continuation of things we see in our world today.
 The story may not be exactly based on something that happened, but all of the elements of the story are seemingly pulled from real life.

 Leila Season 1 is available to stream on Netflix.